-Jennifer McCormick is a first grade teacher at Mandarin Oaks.
-She grew up in Orange Park and attended the University of North Florida where she graduated with a Bachelor’s Degree in Psychology and a Master’s degree in Elementary Education.
+Jennifer McCormick is a second-grade teacher at Mandarin Oaks.
+She grew up in Orange Park and attended the University of North Florida where she graduated with a Bachelor’s degree in Psychology and a Master’s degree in Elementary Education.
 She has taught in Duval County Public Schools since January 2010.
-She is certified in PreK-3rd grade, Kindergarten-6th grade, ESOL, and ESE and is currently working on her Reading Endorsement.
-In 2014 she was the recipient of the Gladys Rodenberry Fellowship for Teaching Excellance award.
+She is certified in PreK-3rd grade, Kindergarten-6th grade, ESOL, and ESE.
+Mrs. McCormick has her Reading Endorsement and is working toward her Gifted Endorsement.
+In 2014 she was the recipient of the Gladys Roddenberry Fellowship for Teaching Excellence award.
 Mrs. McCormick also works in the extended day program at Mandarin Oaks, is a teacher mentor, and volunteers for Girls on the Run.
 Mrs. McCormick enjoys spending time with her husband and two daughters.
 Mrs. McCormick is an avid runner and likes to read in her spare time.
 Mrs. McCormick lives in the Mandarin Oaks neighborhood and her children attended Mandarin Oaks during their elementary school years.
 Mrs. McCormick was a member of the PTA, SAC committee and active in her children’s classrooms in various ways.
-During this time as a Mandarin Oaks parent, Mrs. McCormick realized her desire to become an educator and continues to enjoy working at her neighborhood school.
+During this time as a Mandarin Oaks parent, Mrs. McCormick realized her desire to become an educator and continues to enjoy working at her neighborhood school